top of page

 Look for a lender who relies on the terms and conditions in the loan contract’s general operating requirements to ensure that borrowers maintain a healthy, sustainable business.
 Though covenants allow lenders to present more favorable terms, the borrower is on the hook if a covenant is breached, and that could result in your losing control of the business entirely.

-At Lighter Capital, we fund clients that meet certain qualifications, and we structure our loans to align with their businesses, so they never have to sign covenants as part of their financing contracts.
+At Lighter Capital, we fund clients that meet data-based qualification criteria, and we structure our loans to align with their businesses, so they never have to sign covenants with their financing contracts.

 3. Too much debt weighs you down like an anchor.